callstackincubator/react-native-legal/packages/license-kit/README.md

 #### Command: `copyleft`

 Check for copyleft licenses.
 Exits with error code (≠ 0) if strong copyleft licenses are found.
+Can be configured to exit with non-zero exit code if weak copyleft licenses are found as well.

+Exit codes:

+- `0` - no copyleft licenses found
+- `1` - strong copyleft licenses found
+- `2` - weak copyleft licenses found (if `--error-on-weak` is set)

 | Flag / Option                         | Description                                                                                                                                                                                                                                                                                                                                                  | Default                   |
 | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------- |